Fujio-Turner/cb_completed_request/settings/LOCALIZATION_GUIDE.md

 When making changes to `README.md`, use this process to update the localized versions:

+**📝 RELEASE LOG REMINDER**: If this is part of a release process, update your settings/release_YYYYMMDD_HHMMSS.txt file with the changes made.

 ```text
 I've made changes to README.md.
 Please update README.de.md, README.es.md, and README.pt.md using the settings/translations.json file.